 Depending on factors including age, health, cover applied for and sum insured we may need additional information directly from the life insured, from the life insured's doctor or we may request a medical examination or test.
+In the event that any medical test we request as part of an application for insurance returns an abnormal result, we will provide that result to the doctor identified in your application.
 The majority of applications are assessed without any medical testing.